jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/joplin/index.md

 ## Description

-In PartKeepr before v1.4.0, the functionality to upload attachments using a URL when creating a part does not validate that requests can be made to local ports, allowing an authenticated user to carry out SSRF attacks and port enumeration.
+In PartKeepr versions up to and including 1.4.0, the functionality to upload attachments using a URL when creating a part does not validate that requests can be made to local ports, allowing an authenticated user to carry out SSRF attacks and port enumeration.